box/developer.box.com/content/guides/applications/integrations/index.md

 Once approved and published, an application can be unpublished from the same control panel.
 Navigate to the [Developer Console][devconsole] and select your application.
-Then, select the "Integrations" panel from the left-hand sidebar.
+Then, select the **Integrations** panel from the left-hand sidebar.
 The app can be unpublished from this page.

 [app-center]: https://app.box.com/services